Yeh Hai Mohabbatein Major Twist: Adi Turns Negative, Ishita To Get Arrested, The Show To Take A Leap

 The viewers will witness a major twist on Star Plus' show, Yeh Hai Mohabbatein.
 We saw as to how Shagun gets to know about Adi and Roshni's affair.
 Also, Ruhi finds out that Adi was behind Raman's company's illegal recruitment.
 He joins hands with Suraj.

 Ruhi reveals it to Raman and Ishita, but it backfires on her as Adi and Suraj had planned against Ruhi.
-He reveals to Ruhi that he did all these to survive as no one was with him when he needed it!
+He reveals to Ruhi that he did all these for survival as no one was with him when he needed it!
 The viewers get to see villainous avatar of Adi!

 Adi Turns Psycho Lover